 The Opportunity in Disruption

-How marketing during a recession will help global automotive companies to thrive
+How marketing during periods of disruption helps global automotive companies to thrive

 An interview with GlobalAutoIndustry.com